What to expect

 The benefits of this course include:

-• More than twelve hours of on-demand video
+• More than five hours of on-demand video

 • Articles and blogs written by your instructor